pagkly/Zed/Investopedia3/Excess Returns.md

 _Jensen’s Alpha_

 In active management, fund manager alpha can be used as a metric for evaluating the performance of a manager overall.
 Some funds provide their managers a performance fee which offers extra incentive for fund managers to exceed their benchmarks.
-In investments there is also a metric known as [Jensen’s Alpha](https://www.investopedia.com/terms/j/jensensmeasure.asp).
+In investments there is also a metric known as [[Jensen’s Alpha]](https://www.investopedia.com/terms/j/jensensmeasure.asp).
 Jensen’s Alpha seeks to provide transparency around how much of a manager’s excess return was related to risks beyond a fund’s benchmark.

 Jensen’s Alpha is calculated by: